insolar/observer/README.md

 1. Install and set [Docker compose](https://docs.docker.com/compose/install/ "Install Compose ").

-2. Choose to deploy the buil-in or custom monitoring system as described below.
+2. Choose to deploy the buil-in or a customized monitoring system as described below.

 ### Built-in monitoring system